civichackingagency/.github/profile/README.md

 # Welcome to the Civic Hacking Agency

-Bringing youth technologists together to design, code and learn a new way to experience civics.
+Bringing technologists together to design, code and learn a new way to experience civics.

 [Visit our website.](https://civichackingagency.org)